BinitDOX/Manga-Colorizer/README.md

    - You should now see 'Manga Colorizer is Up and Running!'
 1. Goto <code>chrome://extensions/</code> webpage, turn on developer mode, and click 'Load Unpacked'.
 2. Navigate to and select Frontend-Chrome folder.
-3. Open any manga on https://ww5.manganelo.tv/
+3. Open any manga on https://ww5.manganelo.tv/ or https://chapmanganelo.com/
 4. Click the extension and turn on cached panels, also input the server URL in the 'API Base-URL'.
 5. Click the 'Colorize' button, that should appear next to 'Next chapter'.
 6. Wait (~20sec-1min, depends on Network and GPU) and Enjoy.